 Safety considerations should be taken into account when installing a wood stove.
 A wood stove requires a connection to a chimney and must permanently be installed by a professional.
 In addition, the stove should be positioned on a non-flammable surface, preferably a concrete garage floor, and it must be located at a safe distance from flammable items.
 Plus, it should be vented outside to keep the smoke from backing up in your garage space.

 A garage wood stove isn’t for you if you want a quick heating system.
-Another drawback is that it requires high maintenance as you must load the wood daily and start the fire.
-Moreover, it also demands frequent cleaning to avoid the buildup of harmful substances.
-A wood stove is also a fire hazard when improperly installed or when there are gas fumes from a leaking vehicle in the garage.
+Another drawback is that it requires high maintenance, as you must load the wood daily and start the fire.
+Moreover, it demands frequent cleaning to avoid the buildup of harmful substances.
+A wood stove is also a fire hazard when improperly installed or when gas fumes from a leaking vehicle are present in the garage.

 Pros | Cons |